git-pull/tao-of-tmux/manuscript/12-takeaway.md

 send keystrokes and copy from tmux panes programmatically.
 A lot of terminal tricks that work across platforms and well with tmux, including a file watching workflow to run linting, testing and build commands on file changes.
 2 permissively licensed open source projects demonstration.
-A tmux session manager.
 A tmux configuration you can copy and paste from.
 A tmux API wrapper and a tmux session manager.

 If you liked this book, please leave a review on [Amazon](http://amzn.to/2gPfRhC) and [Goodreads](https://www.goodreads.com/book/show/33246223-the-tao-of-tmux).
 Also,